-Chase Ink Business Cash Credit Card: Chase is my second favorite online banking experience, but I personally don’t not have any checking accounts there.
+Chase Ink Business Unlimited Cash Card: Chase is my second favorite online banking experience, but I personally don't have any checking accounts there.
 They usually offer a cash bonus for opening a checking account.

-I do have the Chase Ink for business 1.5% cashback credit card.
-Like the BofA card, it’s 1.5% back on everything, has a $750 bonus, and doesn’t report to you personal credit (as of May 2021).
+I do have the Chase Ink for business 1.5% cashback credit card, however.
+It's 1.5% back on everything, has a $750 bonus, and doesn't report to your personal credit.

 Real Wealth Network (real estate research): RWN is a real estate community of sorts.
 Basically, they do lots of research on different real estate markets for investment around the country and report about it on their site through podcasts, webinars, etc. They make money by referrals to turnkey providers, property managers, lenders, and the like.